luickk/tempCacheDb/README.md

 The size of the cacheDB can be defined in the header (`MAX_CACHE_SIZE`).
 If the max cache size is reached no new keys can be added to the db but existing key/vals can still be manipulated.

+### Testing

+A multitude of tests can be found in `test/`.
+In order to test "every possible" usecase all of the tests(grouped by their client/server nature) have to be used with each other.
+Additionally reandom key genartion must be uncommented in order to be used.

 ### Memory management

 To ensure a predictable memory behaviour and prevent potential leaks the code has been analyzed with multiple static analyzing tools and tested/ surveilled in a multitude of scenarios.
 Threads ensure memory release by utilizing the pthread cleanup feature.